 Exfoliate with AHA or BHA

 As mentioned before, exfoliating is a crucial step to getting rid of dead skin cells that clog your pores and form blackheads.
-There are two main kinds of chemical exfoliators – AHAs (alpha hydroxy acids) and BHAs (beta hydroxy acids).
+There are two main kinds of chemical exfoliators – AHAs (alpha-hydroxy acids) and BHAs (beta hydroxy acids).
 Both work well on blackheads.
 Salicylic acid is a BHA, which means it’s oil soluble.
 That’s why it’s so effective at getting down into pores and dissolving the oils there.
-AHAs, meanwhile, are water soluble and work by loosening the bonds that hold together the top layers of skin.
+AHAs, meanwhile, are water-soluble and work by loosening the bonds that hold together the top layers of skin.
 The most common AHA found in skincare is glycolic acid, which naturally occurs in sugar cane.
-It also minimises wrinkles and discolouration by allowing new skin to come to the surface faster.
+It also minimizes wrinkles and discoloration by allowing new skin to come to the surface faster.
 However, it does make your skin more vulnerable to sun damage so should always be paired with an SPF.

-Moisturising helps prevent blackheads in several ways.
+Moisturizing helps prevent blackheads in several ways.
 Firstly, it helps to hydrate your skin, so your pores don’t overproduce oil to make up for the dryness.
 Secondly, it forms a thin barrier to prevent bacteria and grime from getting inside your pores.
-Choose a moisturiser that’s specially formulated for acne-prone skin and has a lightweight texture.
-You should moisturise twice a day after cleansing your skin, using a formula with SPF in the morning, so your skin doesn’t get damaged by UV rays.
+Choose a moisturizer that’s specially formulated for acne-prone skin and has a lightweight texture.
+You should moisturize twice a day after cleansing your skin, using a formula with SPF in the morning, so your skin doesn’t get damaged by UV rays.

 Professional Treatments and Chemical Peels